TheTribesman/wallet-template/README.md

-# BitcoinJ wallet template
+# KobocoinJ wallet template

-This application is a simple desktop Bitcoin wallet that has the following features:
+This application is a simple desktop Kobocoin wallet that has the following features:

 * _Simplified payment verification_, so it syncs directly from the peer to peer network.
 * It's a BIP 32 hierarchical deterministic wallet.